wanyoike-max/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 * Script 9 shows us print the results of two fles divided

 * Script 10 shows us how to display the results of the files BREATH and LOVE

+* Script 11 shows us how to convert a number from base 2 to base base 10